iparips/create-or-open-file-obsidian-plugin/README.md

+# Note: This plugin is work in progress

 # About

 This plugin allows creation of an Obsidian command that can open or create a new file that matches the specified pattern.
 It can also populate the new file with a given template.